cheatham1/SoftwareBook/take_a_look_at_the_data.md

   * ZAnalysis
   * ZZAnalysis
   * ZPrimeAnalysis

+The files can be found in the Analysis folder

+    ls Analysis

 If, as we suggested, you are using the small Virtual Machine, you only have 10% of the data.
 You do not have access to all the data for all the analyses.
 For the moment you can take a look at WW and WZ.
 For the other analyses you need to download the rest of the data (which just takes time) and move it into your Input directory.